Jonathan India Player Props: Reds vs. Athletics

 Jonathan India At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 40th, his on-base percentage ranks 17th, and he is 102nd in the league in slugging.
+- Among the qualified hitters, he ranks 44th in batting average, while his on-base percentage ranks 23rd and he is 107th in slugging.

-- India has reached base via a hit in 18 games this season (of 26 played), and had multiple hits in seven of those games.
+- India has picked up a hit in 19 of 27 games this season, with multiple hits seven times.

-- In 65.4% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (15.4%).
+- In 17 of 27 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.